clara-jr/redismb/README.md

 ## Installation

-First, make sure you have Node.js installed on your machine.
 You can install the `redismb` library using npm:

 ```bash
 npm install redismb